If you have invalid transactions in your ledger your results are not reliable!

 2.1.
 Checking whether you have invalid transactions

-If you see a red box with an X as in the screenshot below after you have completed generating your ledger, you have invalid transactions.
+If you see a red box as in the screenshot below after you have completed generating your ledger, you have invalid transactions.
 These are not included in your ledger / totals.

 2.2.
 How to show only your invalid transactions

-If you want to show only your invalid transactions, click the red box with an X.
+If you want to show only your invalid transactions, click the Status button and choose "Invalid".

 Note: you can click "Clear All Filters" at anytime to remove filters and show all of your transactions.